Signifying monkey: In popular culture

-In the 2003 Angel episode "Destiny", the vampire Spike uses a variation of the phrase to mock Angel for believing he was the subject of a prophecy which might just as easily have referred to Spike: "All these years believing you're the signified monkey, only to find out you're just a big hunk of nobody cares."

 It was referenced and can also be heard in the 1990 movie House Party.
 The father played by Robin Harris mentioned the character Dolomite to his son Kid.
 He is disappointed that Kid would rather go to a party than stay home with his dad and watch the show.
 The dad then starts reciting the Signifying Monkey routine as he walks away.
 The routine can also be heard as the dad has fallen asleep and Kid sneaks out the door (having been now grounded for an incident at school) to attend the party.

 In the 1981 George A. Romero film Knightriders, the following is sung at a post-tournament campfire gathering:

+In the 2019 Craig Brewer film Dolemite is My Name, the following verse is used by filmmaker Rudy Ray Moore (played by Eddie Murphy) in his debut standup show: